 You may be asking yourself other questions such as:

 - Since you’re not a designer, doesn’t that mean you can’t draw up building plans (i.e. for kitchen or bath designs, remodels, new builds or add ons)?
 I can draw up the plans; however, I cannot get permits if required.
-That licensed custom home builder I mentioned… I run everything through him that requires any building modifications.
+That licensed custom home builder/architect I mentioned before… I run everything through him that requires any building modifications.

-- How is it possible for you to draw up plans that are accurate, to scale, ?
-Well, back in the day before my college advisor politely informed me that I was in the wrong major (Engineering), I learned all about CAD and design principles.
+- How is it possible for you to draw up plans that are accurate & to scale?
+Well, back in the day before my college advisor politely informed me that I was in the wrong major (Computer Engineering), I learned all about CAD and design principles.
 Turns out all that is really useful information for me today.
+Even though my degree is in Computer Science, I use many of those same skills in my design business.

 Interior Designer vs Decorator Fast Facts: